top of page

 Need to comply with Dubai's regulations for fair and just tenant notice

-The procedures for evicting a tenant in Dubai (in the UAE) can differ significantly from serving notice to a renter in Paris, according to guidance provided by UpperKey.
+The procedures for evicting a tenant in Dubai (in the UAE) can vary from those in other countries, according to guidance provided by UpperKey.
 The important thing to remember is to always follow the specific laws pertaining to the country in which you have to give a tenant notice.

 However, despite the differences identified by UpperKey, all notices will contain certain common elements.
 These are a notice period, the form of the notice (e.g., a formal letter), and the reasons why giving notice is permitted (e.g., a failure to pay the rent).
 It will include both parties’ details and relevant dates.
 It may have to be handed over in a specific manner.